TeriakiSauce/Scrabble/README.md

 ##### [View](src/View.java)

 Represents the view component of the MVC.
 Contains all the previously listed panels and provides a wrapper to forward calls into the panels.
 Also creates and manages the frame.
+The view can be in several states such as the start screen, the play screen, the setup screen, and the help screen.

 ##### [WordBank](src/WordBank.java)